pritesh-4/pritesh-4/README.md

 - 🎓 Undergraduate at NIT Rourkela, Interested in tech
 - 🌱 Currently interested in DSA, AI, LLM and Machine Learning
 - 🎯 Building cool projects inspired from sci-fi
-- 🤝 Open to Internships, Freelance work, and meaningful collaborations
+- 🤝 Feel free to reach me for anything

 ## 🧠 My Focus Areas